paul-hammant/tbd/content/game-changers/index.md

  (presented at a SCM conference in Brussels the same year).

-The paper alternates between 'trunk' and 'mainline' language, but has many valuable nuggets in it that help set a foundation for the the next ten years of version-control advances.
+The paper alternates between 'trunk' and 'mainline' language, but has many valuable nuggets in it that help set a foundation for the next ten years of version-control advances.

 ## Extreme Programming's Continuous Integration (1999)